black-hole-group/mickey/README.md

 # Branch explanation

 - `master`: stable branch, with recommended optimizations (one hopes)
 - `openacc`: fast and furious regridding.
-Needs a NVIDIA GPU in the system
+NVIDIA GPU recommended for max speed
 - `swig`: C-extensions for faster regridding, incorporated through `SWIG`.
 Serial code
 - `openmp`: C-extensions for optimization, SWIG interface, OpenMP acceleration.
 Very similar to branch `swig`
 - `opencl`: ~~by far the fastest optimization,~~ incorporated using C and `PyOpenCL`